Photo by Parker Miles Blohm

 This philosophy guides my current work with the Seattle NPR station KUOW, where I lead an effort to produce “big swings" – deeply-reported audio documentaries that appear as serial podcasts and special broadcasts.

-I work at every phase of production: developing pitches, managing cross-newsroom partnerships, tracking down sources and records, reporting in the field, mapping out story arcs, identifying themes, writing scripts, editing, scoring, and mixing.
+I work at every phase of production: developing pitches, tracking down sources and records, reporting in the field, mapping out story arcs, identifying themes, writing scripts, editing, scoring, and mixing.
+Many of my projects have involved creating and managing cross-newsroom partnerships between public radio stations and newspapers.

-This builds on my previous work at the Seattle/Tacoma NPR station KNKX, where I helped launch the newsroom’s inaugural “special projects team,” developing, reporting, and producing some of the station’s highest-profile podcasts and investigative series.
+This builds on my prior work at the Seattle/Tacoma NPR station KNKX, where I helped launch the newsroom’s inaugural “special projects team,” developing, reporting, and producing some of the station’s highest-profile narrative podcasts and investigative series.